Yasminelle

 After 21 days of taking Yasminelle, you will have a ‘break’ period of 7 days when you take no pills.
 During this time, you will experience a withdrawal bleed that acts like your usual period but is usually lighter and less unpleasant.
 Start your next packet of 21 days on the day after this 7-day break period and follow the same pattern.

-If you are less than 12 hours late in taking your Yasminelle pill, take the missed pill as soon as you remember and carry on taking it the next day as usual.
+If you are less than 24 hours late in taking your Yasminelle pill, take the pill as soon as you remember and carry on taking it the next day as usual.
 You will still be protected against pregnancy.

-If you are more than 12 hours late or have missed more than one pill, take the missed pill as soon as you remember and carry on the next day as usual.
+If you have missed more than 1 pill, take the last missed pill as soon as you remember and carry on the next day as usual.
 Use an extra method of contraception (like condoms) for the next 7 days as you may not be fully protected against pregnancy.
 Count the number of pills left in your packet and follow these instructions:

-There is no real medical evidence to suggest that Yasminelle will make you gain or lose weight.
-However, everyone will act differently to the contraceptive pill.
+There is no medical evidence to suggest that Yasminelle will make you gain or lose weight.
+However, everyone will react differently to the contraceptive pill.
 Most side effects of Yasminelle will only be short term while your body adjusts to the pill.

 You cannot take Yasminelle as a morning after pill.
 Yasminelle will only prevent you from getting pregnant when taken properly.
 It will not work after you have had unprotected sex and might be pregnant.